Aquanura

 Aquanura is the name of a fountain system in the Efteling theme park in the Netherlands.
-The premiere took place on 31 May 2012 on the park's 60th anniversary, and it opened to the public the following day.
+The premiere took place on 31 May 2012 on the park's 60th anniversary, and opened to the public the following day.
 The fountain was developed by WET Design, Efteling and Tebodin Consultants & Engineers.
 The fountain is the largest in Europe and the third largest in the world, after The Dubai Fountain and the Fountains of Bellagio, though it could better be compared as a smaller version of Disney's World of Color.

-The show falls within the scope of the Frog King theme.
-As such, 4 large frog replicas are placed in the pond.
+The show falls within the scope of the park's "Frog King" theme.
+As such, four large replica frogs are placed in the pond.

 The Fountain

-Aquanura has a total of 200 fountains, subdivided in 9 types, each with its own reach and effect.
-4 of the types are custom designed and built for this project, as are the light effects.
+Aquanura has a total of 200 fountains, subdivided in nine types, each with its own reach and effect.
+Four of the types are custom designed and built for this project, as are the light effects.

-800 lamps will be placed in the pond, and 29 light- and audio posts are placed around the pond, with Moving heads on top, all in support of the water show.
+800 lamps are placed in the pond, and 29 light and audio posts are placed around it, with moving heads on top, all in support of the water show.